Keep Up With McLean!

 Researchers at McLean Hospital will lead a five-year study to investigate the use of electroconvulsive therapy (ECT) to treat severe agitation and aggression in people with Alzheimer’s disease.
 The study was made possible by a five-year grant, expected to total $11.8 million, from the National Institute on Aging (NIA) under award number R01AG06110001.
 Part of the National Institutes of Health, the NIA leads scientific efforts to study aging and Alzheimer’s disease.

-According to Brent P. Forester, MD, MSc, who is the principal investigator for this study and heads McLean’s Division of Geriatric Psychiatry and Geriatric Psychiatry Research Program, “the study will be the first randomized, double-blind, controlled study of ECT for agitation and aggression in Alzheimer’s dementia.”
+According to Brent P. Forester, MD, MSc, who is the principal investigator for this study and heads McLean’s Center of Excellence in Geriatric Psychiatry and Geriatric Psychiatry Research Program, “the study will be the first randomized, double-blind, controlled study of ECT for agitation and aggression in Alzheimer’s dementia.”
 The study will compare how ECT treatment plus standard treatments, such as antipsychotic medications and behavioral therapies, compares with standard therapies alone for individuals with Alzheimer’s dementia with severe aggression and anxiety.
 McLean Hospital researchers will collaborate with investigators at Emory University, Mayo Clinic, Pine Rest Christian Mental Health Services, and Northwell Health.
 The Medical University of South Carolina will serve as the study’s data coordinating site.
 Georgios Petrides, MD, who heads the division of ECT at the Zucker Hillside Hospital of Northwell Health in New York will serve as the co-principal investigator for this study.

 For the study, 200 patients will be enrolled across the five sites.
 The study will be open to older adults or individuals who have been admitted to the inpatient geriatric psychiatry programs of any of the five participating sites and who have moderate-to-severe Alzheimer’s disease, are experiencing agitation and aggression, and who have not been responsive to other forms of treatment.
 Enrollment is expected to begin in the spring of 2019.